 Commerce proliferated in what was now the premier port of the United States, and with it, lower Manhattan grew from old counting houses to taller buildings.

 Similar to the Roman insula 2,000 years ago, the rich inhabited the desirable lower levels.
-At the same time, the poorer lived on the upper floors – a concept we’ve now inverted thanks to the invention of the elevator, and with it, the introduction of the “penthouse.”
+At the same time, the poorer lived on the upper floors – a concept we’ve now inverted thanks to the elevator’s invention and, with it, the introduction of the “penthouse.”

 For those who couldn’t afford to move north, the recently built Brooklyn Bridge now gave access to the less developed Borough of Brooklyn.

 After its completion in 1883, the Brooklyn Bridge became the longest suspension bridge in the world at the time.
 It was also an architectural and engineering marvel that added to the magnificent scale the city was aiming for.

 And just three years later, a gift from France would pop up down on Liberty Island to become another New York icon: The Statue of Liberty.

 Growing North: The New York City Grid and the City Beautiful Movement

 The city’s growth northward and Broadway’s popularity put economic pressure on the property owners in neighborhoods like Soho.

 Slowly, the beautiful brick row houses gave way to commercial properties, with many of them introducing a new façade style made of cast iron panels bolted to the brick wall.